devendranaga/linux-systems-programming-with-c/select_and_epoll.md

 We can use this mechanism to program a timer along with the sockets.
 We are going to demostrate this feature in the event library section of this book.

-The select system call cannot serve maximum connections more than FD\_SETSIZE.
+The `select` system call cannot serve maximum connections more than `FD_SETSIZE`.
 On some systems it is 2048.
+This limits the number of connections when the server program use this call.
+Thus the `select` call is not a perferred approach when using with a large set of connections that are possibly for the outside of the box.

 ### 2. epoll system call